 SPECT scans can reveal forgotten or unknown brain injuries, such as damage from old concussions, exposure to toxins or unexpected infections, which may be complicating symptoms.

-ADD, anxiety and depression, addiction, obesity and aggression are not single or simple disorders.
+ADD, anxiety, depression, addiction, and obesity are not single or simple disorders.
 One treatment does not fit everyone.
-Dr. Amen has described 7 types of ADD, 7 types of anxiety and depression, 6 types of addicts, 5 types of overeaters and 3 types of aggression.
+Dr. Daniel Amen has described 7 types of ADD, 7 types of anxiety and depression, 6 types of addicts, and 5 types of overeaters.
 Imaging helps you see the underlying brain problems so treatment can be more targeted.

 SPECT scans help determine if you are vulnerable to Alzheimer’s disease up to 9 years before you have any symptoms.
-Treatment and prevention strategies are more effective early in the disease—not late.
+Treatment and prevention strategies are more effective early in the disease.

 SPECT images can show the brain problems underlying addictions, help guide treatment and provide motivation for a healthier brain.